-Centennial Park is a Nashville treasure.
-The Centennial Park Master Plan was developed in 2010 in collaboration with Mayor Karl Dean, Metro Parks, and The Conservancy for the Parthenon and Centennial Park to restore, renovate, and revitalize Nashville's Central Park.
+The Centennial Park Master Plan was developed in 2010 in collaboration with Mayor Karl Dean, Metro Parks, and Centennial Park Conservancy to restore, renovate, and revitalize Nashville's Central Park.

-- Phase One - Completed in 2015, Phase One was a $9 million private-public partnership that improved the water quality of Lake Watauga, increased pollination of flowering trees and shrubs with bees, unearthed the long-buried Cockrill Spring, built a dedicated space for Musicians Corner, created a new parking area surrounding the Parthenon and installed fresh native landscaping.
+- Phase One, completed in 2015, was a $9 million public/private partnership that improved the water quality of Lake Watauga, unearthed long-buried Cockrill Spring, built a dedicated space for Musicians Corner, and created a new parking area surrounding the Parthenon.

 ABOUT THE CAPITAL CAMPAIGN

-As we embark on Phase Two of the Centennial Park Revitalization, The Conservancy for the Parthenon and Centennial Park created the Centennial Park Capital Campaign to bring the Nashville community together in supporting our ambitious initiative to preserve, enhance and sustain our people's park for future generations.
+As we embark on Phase Two of the Centennial Park Revitalization, Centennial Park Conservancy created the Centennial Park Capital Campaign to bring the Nashville community together in supporting our ambitious initiative to preserve, enhance and sustain our people's park for future generations.

 Throughout Centennial Park’s history, Middle Tennesseans have rallied to preserve and enhance it.
 Now it’s our turn.
 Join us in making a donation to the Centennial Park Capital Campaign.